Table of Contents:

 Customers need to be financially literate to make informed purchases.
 This means being able to understand the full price of a product, as well as any fees that come along with it.
 You can easily provide customers this financial information with clear, transparent pricing, and updates on price changes, discounts, and deals.

 Brand-specific information like policies, sales channels, and brand practices are vital to share with customers.
 This can include your brand’s return policies, the marketplaces your brand sells products, and the quality customers can expect of your products.

 There are some industries whose value of products fluctuates depending on market trends.
 The value of NFTs, for example, In this case, consumers need to be well-informed on the current market trends and activities to make informed decisions and purchases.

 Consumer protection aims to help consumers avoid common risks within a brand’s specific industry or market.
-Your brand can help consumers stay safe by sharing how to avoid counterfeits, scammers, and other bad actors looking to defraud them.
+Your brand can help consumers stay safe by sharing consumer education guides and articles on how to avoid counterfeits, scammers, and other bad actors looking to defraud them.

 Consumer education has always been important to help consumers make informed decisions and purchases and communicate their rights.
 Educating customers helps make clear everything from fee structures to return policies on product purchases.

 This, in turn, holds brands accountable for their business practices, product quality, and pricing.
 Consumer education also makes it harder for scammers and bad actors to defraud consumers and steal their money and sensitive information.